Inside the terror at Mariupol’s bombed theater: ‘I heard screams constantly’

 On Friday, as the first videos emerged from the aftermath of the strike, the Mariupol City Council said it believed that as many as 300 people had been killed, citing eyewitness accounts.

 Eyewitnesses say they are only guessing.
 But amid an information vacuum, the accounts give some indication to the potential toll.
+Their testimonies are impossible to independently verify, but those interviewed by The Post provided similar details of daily life at the theater, its layout, the days before the attack and the aftermath.

 'Under this rubble’